SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     tech : Tech
 ```

-Is true when the technology has been researched by the player.
+Is true when the specified technology has been researched by the player.

 **tech**
-The technology that has to be researched.
+Technology that has to be researched.

 ## aux.logic.literal.type.Timer